 Most often, compensation claims can cost a lot.
 That is why, when getting a policy, you should consider what type of claim might be filed against your business.
 In deciding the level of your cover, think about the severity of the damage or injury that can possibly occur.

 Employers’ liability insurance is a legal requirement if you employ staff in your pet business.
 In the event that it is needed in a particular situation and you don’t have it, then you will be required to pay a fine of £2,500 each day.
 This can cover any of your employees who get ill or injured while working in your pet business.

 Buildings insurance is your responsibility if you own your premises.
 However, if you are renting your place, then it will be the landlord’s responsibility to acquire buildings insurance.
 This policy can cover the cost of repairs or reconstruction of the damaged structure.
-Most often, it can also cover the fixtures and fittings of your premises such as the curtains, blinds, carpets, etc. If you are operating a pet shop or a pet grooming parlor, then you can include your shop front on the cover of your insurance policy.
+Most often, it can also cover the fixtures and fittings of your premises such as the curtains, blinds, carpets, etc. If you are operating a pet shop or a pet grooming parlour, then you can include your shop front on the cover of your insurance policy.

 Business equipment insurance is a must for pet business owners who uses some specialist equipment.
 For instance, dog groomers use special kinds of hoovers and brushes in accomplishing their job.
 On the other hand, pet sitters use specific types of equipment when dealing with different types of animals.
 However, if something bad will happen to this equipment, for instance, they are lost, damaged, or stolen, then you won’t be able to continue operating your pet business.
 But with an insurance policy in place, you can quickly get back on track.
 It can help you recover from this minor delay quickly and with minimal interruption.